garyjyzhang/scanner-colmap/README.md

 # scanner-colmap

-Scanner-colmap implements Colmap's 3D reconstruction pipeline into the Scanner video/image analysis system.
+Scanner-colmap re-expresses Colmap's 3D reconstruction pipeline using the Scanner video/image analysis system.
 The combination allows Colmap to scale to large image collections or even directly from video inputs.
-The tool is still under development, the current progress is up to the sparse reconstruction step.
+The tool is still under development and improvements, the current progress is up to the sparse reconstruction step.
 At this moment, scanner-colmap can only be run with CPU's.

 ## Installation:
 The tool can be accessed from the pre-built docker image: